confidential-containers/ocicrypt-rs/docs/pkcs11.md

 ## Requirements

-On top of the generic ocicrypt requirements, install the following packages:
+On top of the generic ocicrypt-rs requirements, install the following packages:
 ```
 sudo apt install -y softhsm2 p11-kit gnutls-bin
 ```